aikea/aikea.github.io/content/watchlog.md

 Well, another classic off my list I suppose :p But it's a hilarious and touching movie.
 Laughed so hard at the fake Sally orgasm in the deli scene.
 (first watch: Jul 5th, 2022)

+43. > **Little Women | Greta Gerwig | 2019**
+Wow, so many memorable lines.
+I really should have read the book :P They mean well when they say read the classics.
+One would actually want to live with the March sisters as they go about their business.
+Each sister is so well developed as a character and Alcott diversifed so well that every teenage girl, irrespective of their era, would be able to identify themselves with one of them.
+Love the conflict in Jo March's character.
+"I want to be great, or nothing" is so well-spoken.
+And then you have, "Writing doesn't confer importance, it reflects it".
+Cherry of a movie.
+Definitely watchable with kids around.
+(first watch: Jul 10th, 2022)

+44. > **Blue is the Warmest Color | Abdellatif Kechiche | 2013**
+Ok.
+I can understand now what the protests were all about when this came out 9 years ago.
+The male director _does_ seem to border on fetishizing lesbians.
+Other than that, I think it's a great movie nevertheless, although a tad too long.
+(first watch: Jul 10th, 2022)

 <hr />

 ## Closing thoughts